loupe-php/loupe/README.md

 I even took the liberty to copy some of their test data to feed Loupe for functional tests.

+## Installation

+1. Make sure you have `pdo_sqlite` available and your installed SQLite version is at least 3.16.0.
+This is when PRAGMA functions have been added without which no schema comparisons are possible.
+It is recommended you run at least version 3.35.0 which is when mathematical functions found its way into SQLite.
+Otherwise, Loupe has to polyfill those which will result in a little performance penalty.
+2. Run `composer require loupe/loupe`.

 ## Usage

 ```php